All Episodes

 Next thing you know, now he's getting indicted by the fucking great jury.

-Guys, they just made it.
+On or about October 12, 2018, guys, they just made it.

-They almost had because guys, there's a statute of limitations, five years, right?
+They almost had, because, guys, there's a statute of limitations, five years, right?

 So they indicted him right before it hit the five-year mark, right?